 Do not remove it, it makes sense to have it.
 In UNIX, commands usually do not print info messages (like "Host created").
 Create a method like print_verbose and use it for all info messages (crate, update, delete).
 These messages should appear on stdout only when -v flag was provided.

-#4 Updated by Tomáš Strachota 6 months ago
+#4 Updated by Tomáš Strachota about 1 year ago

 I'm adding some implementation notes.